zhangjinde/sendfiled/doc/implementation_issues.md

-* The server would need to be able to detect the file metadata insertion point(s) within the headers, something which would require the examination of header data and, in the absence of knowledge of the application-layer protocol (e.g., HTTP), a significantly more complicated fiod client/server protocol.
+* The server would need to be able to detect the file metadata insertion point(s) within the headers, something which would require the examination of header data and, in the absence of knowledge of the application-layer protocol (e.g., HTTP), a significantly more complicated sendfiled client/server protocol.

 Another option that was considered was *POSIX shared memory*.
-Considering that a *fiod* client may itself be a server, each client may be processing multiple file-serving requests at a given time, these are the ways in which shared memory can be used to share headers with the fiod server:
+Considering that a *sendfiled* client may itself be a server, each client may be processing multiple file-serving requests at a given time, these are the ways in which shared memory can be used to share headers with the sendfiled server:

 1. Each client has a single, application-wide shared memory segment to which the headers of multiple requests are written, requiring the synchronisation of